PatrickEifler/kickoff/learn/grunt.md

 Uses [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) to compile Kickoff’s Sass files into native CSS.

-We compile Kickoff’s Sass into 2 CSS files; the first is a straight compile of the Sass into native CSS, while the second takes a width parameter and compiles a CSS file without media queries.
-This second file is so that we can write our Sass mobile-first, but serve old versions of Internet Explorer CSS a more suitable width layout.
+We compile Kickoff’s Sass into 2 CSS files.
+The first is a straight compilation of the Sass into native CSS.
+The second takes a width parameter, as defined in [`scss/kickoff-old-ie.scss`](https://github.com/tmwagency/kickoff/blob/master/scss/kickoff-old-ie.scss), and compiles a CSS file without media queries.
+This second file is created so that we can write our Sass code mobile-first, while still being able to serve old versions of Internet Explorer an appropriately sized layout, since they don’t support media queries.
 For more information on this approach, see [Jake Archibald’s excellent article on the subject](http://jakearchibald.github.io/sass-ie/).

-The Sass task also has a configuration to compile CSS for the project styleguide, when running `grunt styleguide`.
+The Sass task also has a configuration to compile CSS for the projects styleguide, when running `grunt styleguide`.

 <a name="task-autoprefixer"></a>
 #### Autoprefixer

 Kickoff uses [grunt-autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) to add browser prefixes to the CSS, so that the base Sass files are kept as clean as possible.
-This means that you can exclude writing browser specific prefixes, and the plugin will add it in when your CSS is compiled.
+This means that you can exclude writing browser specific prefixes (such as `-webkit`) and the plugin will add this in to your CSS when compiled.

 This task is run after the Sass task has converted Kickoff’s Sass into native CSS.